Glyphosate: California Office of Environmental Health Hazard Assessment

 In March 2015, the California Office of Environmental Health Hazard Assessment (OEHHA) announced plans to have glyphosate listed as a known carcinogen based on the IARC assessment.
 In 2016, Monsanto started a case against OEHHA and its acting director, Lauren Zeise, but lost the suit in March 2017.

 Glyphosate was listed as "known to the State of California to cause cancer" in 2017, requiring warning labels under Proposition 65.
 In February 2018, as part of an ongoing case, an injunction was issued prohibiting California from enforcing carcinogenicity labeling requirements for glyphosate until the case was resolved.
 The injunction stated that arguments by a US District Court Judge for the Eastern District of California "[do] not change the fact that the overwhelming majority of agencies that that have examined glyphosate have determined it is not a cancer risk."
 In August 2019, the EPA also said it no longer allowed labels claiming glyphosate is a carcinogen, as those claims would "not meet the labeling requirements of the Federal Insecticide, Fungicide, and Rodenticide Act" and misinform the public.

 European Chemicals Agency

-On March 15, 2017 the European Chemicals Agency (ECHA) announced recommendations proceeding from a risk assessment of glyphosate performed by ECHA's Committee for Risk Assessment (RAC).
+On March 15, 2017, the European Chemicals Agency (ECHA) announced recommendations proceeding from a risk assessment of glyphosate performed by ECHA's Committee for Risk Assessment (RAC).
 Their recommendations maintained the current classification of glyphosate as a substance causing serious eye damage and as a substance toxic to aquatic life.
 However, the RAC did not find evidence implicating glyphosate to be a carcinogen, a mutagen, toxic to reproduction, nor toxic to specific organs.
+In 2022, the agency reiterated these findings in a later review and stated on cancer risk that, "Based on a wide-ranging review of scientific evidence, the committee again concludes that classifying glyphosate as a carcinogen is not justified."

 Effects of use

 Emergence of resistant weeds

 In the 1990s, no glyphosate-resistant weeds were known to exist.
+In 2005 a slow upward trend began, resistant weeds appearing rarely around the world.
+Another inflection point occurred in 2011 and resistance accelerated globally.
 By 2014, glyphosate-resistant weeds dominated herbicide-resistance research.
 At that time, 23 glyphosate-resistant species were found in 18 countries.
 "Resistance evolves after a weed population has been subjected to intense selection pressure in the form of repeated use of a single herbicide."